-One of the most exciting things about going to study at university is getting to live in a new place.
-Whether you’ve lived alone before or not, the chance to get your own space and meet some new people is one not to be missed.
-If you’ve got your degree programme confirmed, your next task is to find somewhere to live.
-We run you through everything you need to know to get settled…
+One of the most exciting things about going to study at university is living in a new place.
+You get the chance to have your own space, and meet some new people too!
+Once your degree programme is confirmed, your next task is to find somewhere to live.
+Here’s everything you need to know to get settled.

-In most cases, you’ll receive information about university-owned accommodation as soon as you confirm your place with the institution.
+In most cases, you’ll receive information about university-owned accommodation as soon as you confirm your place with the institution by the accommodation office.
 If you’re feeling eager, you can always check their website in advance to get an idea of what’s on offer.
-You may have an application deadline for guaranteed accommodation, so make sure you don’t dilly and/or dally.
+You may have an application deadline for guaranteed accommodation, so make sure you don’t dilly and/or dally!

 If you’re looking at private rentals and want to find other students to live with, your university should be able to help you out.
-Student unions or accommodation offices are your best bet, as they’ll often have lists of other students who are looking for housemates.
+Student unions are your best bet, as they’ll often have lists of other students who are looking for housemates.
 Student unions are also helpful as they provide information on local landlords and letting agents that have been used by other students at the university.

 Not only are social media sites a great place to connect with fellow students, but they also serve as a means for finding accommodation.
 There’s more than likely a 'University of ____ housing' group on Facebook where you’ll be able to find both flatmates and rooms for rent.

 Once you have found a few accommodation options, it’s a good idea to create a shortlist, and visit the spaces if you can.
 Rooms are always going to look better online or in a brochure than in real life.
 Take the time to visit some potential housing to get an idea of how it looks (and smells!), and see what amenities and transport links are nearby.

 Most institutions will let you apply to halls online.
 You’ll likely need to set up an account and provide a variety of information, as well as make a payment to secure a spot.
-Once your place is confirmed, you’ll have to set up how you’re going to make payment of your rent.
+Once your place is confirmed, you’ll have to set up your method of payment for your rent.

 Through a letting agent/landlord

 Make sure you read through your contract and paperwork carefully.
 If there are points you’re unsure of, ask either the letting agent or someone you trust to explain it.
-Once you’re happy, you can sign the contract and pay a security/damage deposit which will often be refunded when you move out (subject to terms).
+Once you’re happy, you can sign the contract and pay a security deposit.
+Then, you’ll be set to moving into your university accommodation when the time comes.